Getting Started – For Students

 Step 1: Connect to Titan WiFi

 Titan WiFi is the name for wireless internet access here at UW Oshkosh.
-If you live in the dorms, MIO can assist with setting up WiFi on your devices.
 All students can check out our KnowledgeBase articles on connecting various devices to Titan WiFi

 Step 2: Locate computer labs and printers